alonfirestein/pandemic/README.md

 “To practice dealing with global epidemics, we need games” (Bill Gates, 2015).
 One of the games created to practice dealing with epidemics is Pandemic.
 This is a board game for 2 to 4 players, playing together to cure diseases and discover medicines.

-In this task some of the rules of the game are implemented, for only one player.
+In this repository some of the rules of the game are implemented, for only one player.

 ## The Board